 - Keep in mind that there is a range in how comfortable students feel about discussing their own disability status.
 Even someone with a very apparent physical disability (e.g., blind or a person who uses a wheelchair) may not appreciate being identified as an “expert” in a related discussion in an education or physiology class.
 At the other extreme are those who would actually feel disrespected if not asked to personally comment.
 Solution?
 Wait to take your cue from the student’s spontaneous contributions in class or privately inquire about his/her position before drawing into an open discussion.

 - Know the way to the Disability Services office so that you’ll be prepared to direct someone: Located on the second floor of the Hill Student Center near the faculty and staff dining room.
 The entrance is labeled 220.
-The contact person for the DRC is Kendis Smith at (502) 597-5076 or email@example.com.
+The DRC telephone number is (502) 597-5076.

 - Be aware of additional resources available specifically for your students with disabilities.
 The Disability Resource Center offers academic support, counseling, and personal coaching, but these services are driven by student request.
 If you find that someone you are accommodating needs additional help, privately refer him/her back to the DRC.